 - July 2014.
 A series of three public open house meetings were held with over 110 attendees.
 The events presented the ideas and recommendations that were developed throughout the planning process and included a brief overview presentation of the Plan content.

 - September 2014.
-The Facility Plan will be submitted for EPC review.
-A hearing will be held on September 4, 2014 at which time public testimony will be considered by the Planning Commission.
-Written comments should be submitted as early as possible, and will be accepted until September 1, 8:30 am.
+The Facility Plan was submitted for Environmental Planning Commission (EPC) review.
+A hearing was held on September 4, 2014 and October 9, 2014, at which time public testimony was considered by the Planning Commission.
+The EPC recommended approval of the October 2014 Draft Plan to City Council.

-- Fall 2014.
+- Spring 2015.
 The adoption timeline aims to coincide with the Mid-Region Council of Government’s update of the long-range, regional Metropolitan Transportation Plan, the 2040 MTP, which occurs every 5 years, in order to address the City’s recommendations, projects, and proposed facilities in the MTP.
 The 2040 MTP is to be adopted in April 2015.

 Resources and Adopted Plans